appbead/webkit-wiki/Open-Projects.md

 QtWebKit branch maintained by Qt community has accumulated a number of local patches, some of them, like [this](https://codereview.qt-project.org/#/c/73757/), may fix bugs affecting other ports.

-* Find such patches
+* Help us to identify such patches
-* Check if respective bugs can be reproduced in upstream, using e.g. GTK+ port on Linux.
+* Check if respective bugs can be reproduced in upstream, using e.g. GTK+ port on Linux, or WinCairo on Windows.
 If so, contact patch authors and tell them to submit patches to webkit.org